likeabird43/ai-generated-mlpipeline-audit/README.md

 This project evaluates the reliability of **AI-generated data science workflows** under realistic data challenges.

 Large Language Models (LLMs) can generate technically plausible pipelines.
-However, their outputs can be **highly sensitive to evaluation design, label construction, and problem framing**, often leading to misleading conclusions if not carefully audited.
+However, their outputs can be **highly sensitive to evaluation design, label construction, problem framing, and prompt structure**, often leading to misleading conclusions if not carefully audited.

 Importantly, AI-generated workflows do not fail in a single consistent way.
-Instead, they exhibit **unstable and context-dependent behavior**, sometimes producing:
+Instead, they exhibit **unstable and context-dependent behavior**, including:

 * overconfident results
 * conservative but incomplete assessments
-* partially correct interpretations that miss critical flaws
+* partially correct reasoning that misses critical flaws
-* correct reasoning in structured settings
+* correct analysis under structured constraints

 To investigate this, I audited AI-generated workflows across two domains: